kshtzgupta1/welldone/README.md

 # welldone-internship
-contains reports generated for taarifa and other water data for to aid WellDone in deploying IOT pumps in Cambodia
+contains reports generated fora modelling project on water pumps data collected by the non-profit Taarifa in Tanzania